ronnieholm/Bugfree.SharePoint.DiagnosticTools/src/SPAddInsAutomation/README.md

 To remote control the browser, we use [Canopy](https://lefthandedgoat.github.io/canopy), an API build on top of [Selenium](http://www.seleniumhq.org).
-Selenium in turn abstracts away the browser details through drivers, making the automation browser neutral.
+Selenium in turn abstracts away browser details through drivers, making the automation browser neutral.

 ## Compiling and running